 It’s big and growing all the time.
 A lot of our clients are huge globally known brands and many would call Dublin their EMEA base, if not their global base.
 And the more companies that come to Ireland, the more that will follow — it has a knock-on effect.

-There are a lot more opportunities on this side and plenty of space for growth.
+I think there are a lot more opportunities on the B2B side, and plenty of space for growth.
 Just be open to the process of learning and developing.

 The world of the agency marketer is changing, but with that comes plenty of possibilities.